 How long ago did Diss first have a Fair?
 We cannot know for certain, but the evidence points to 1185 as having been the year when permission for a fair in Diss was first granted, by royal charter, to the then lord of the manor.
 In 1185 the lord of the manor of Diss was Sir Walter Fitz-Robert, whose grandfather had come over from Normandy with William the Conqueror.
 He was sometimes, rather confusingly for us, known as Robert Fitz-Walter!
 He was in fact the first of a line of Fitz-Walters, lords of the manor of Diss for the next 250 years.
-(It was his son who led the barons who rose against King John and who obtained Magna Carta; and it was his great-grandson who built Diss Church.)
+[It was his son, Robert FitzWalter, who led the barons who rose against King John and who obtained Magna Carta; and it was his great-grandson who built St Mary’s Church in Diss.]

 The origins of Diss Fair were set down five and a half centuries later, in 1736, when the great Norfolk historian Francis Blomefield published his researches.
 Blomefield had a very special interest in Diss; he was rector of nearby Fersfield, and he had been at school in Diss.
-Sir Walter Fitz-Robert, he tells us, “obtained a Charter for a fair on the even, day and morrow after the fest of SS.
-Simon and Jude, and three days following”.
+Sir Walter Fitz-Robert, he tells us, “obtained a Charter for a fair on the even, day and morrow after the feast of SS.
+Simon and Jude, and three days following.”
 There is now no trace, alas, of this Charter, but what we do know is that 115 years later, in the year 1300, Sir Walter’s great grandson Sir Robert (our church builder) obtained what Francis Blomefield calls “a charter of confirmation” of the fair.
 What is more, the record of this can still be seen in the Public Record Office in London.
-The Latin text records, on November 10th 1300, “Grant to Robert son of Walter, and his heirs, of a yearly fair at his manor of DISCE, County of Norfolk, on the vigil, the feast and the morrow of SS Simon and Jude and the three days following”.
+The Latin text records, on November 10th 1300:

 What of entertainments?
 Again, we can only guess at what went on in the early days.
 There would always have been clowns and mountebanks, sparring and wrestling; and without doubt bear and bull baiting, and not least cockfighting, went on for centuries.
 Luckily for us, a brilliant account by an anonymous writer has survived of these ferocious sports, written in the year 1817, not long before they were banned; and we can be sure that what was described then was much as it had been for centuries.

-The story begins by telling how gamesters, sportsmen and spectators, coming from all over Norfolk and Suffolk, used to arrive by stage-coach and assemble at Scole Inn.
-In 1817 this was on November 6 (the Fair seems to have moved on a few days from its mediaeval dates).
-Over a jug of ale, we learn, the sportsmen drank “Success to the fair” and then the landlord of the inn reminded them of the old song –
+The story begins by telling how gamesters, sportsmen and spectators, coming from all over Norfolk and Suffolk, used to arrive by stage-coach and assemble at the Scole Inn.
+In 1817, this was on November 6 (the Fair seems to have moved on a few days from its medieval dates).

 “Here in the jovial days of yore